 You can't start a workout like you can on the Charge 2 but SmartTrack is on board here too and does the job.
-There's no GPS but distances are pretty well estimated.
-As for heart rate during runs, the Alta HR was within 5bpm of our chest strap - we'll update the comparison when we've hit the gym with it.
+There's no GPS but distances are fairly well estimated.
+As for heart rate during runs, the Alta HR was usually within 5bpm of our chest strap, during steady exercise – with readings getting a little less reliable at really high intensity.

 Fitbit Alta HR v Fitbit Charge 2: Sleep tracking

 In terms of sleep tracking, both the Alta HR and Charge 2 struggle slightly with waking up times but the Charge 2 gave very similar readings to our dedicated Beddit 3 in testing.
 So far, we haven't noticed any difference in accuracy between the two.

 And both trackers are otherwise getting more and more useful thanks to Fitbit's recent overhaul.
 The sleep upgrade, called Sleep Stages, are on the Alta HR now and land on the Charge 2 in April.